Greatest Sports Documentaries

 Award highlights: None

-Bottom line: Kobe Bryant did things on a basketball court that defied the imagination, and while this documentary showcases the different stages of the career, it is his intellect and knowledge of the game that shines through.
+Bottom line: The late Kobe Bryant did things on a basketball court that defied the imagination, and while this documentary showcases the different stages of the career, it is his intellect and knowledge of the game that shines through.

-29. Dare to Dream: The Story of the U.S. Women’s Soccer Team
+30. Dare to Dream: The Story of the U.S. Women’s Soccer Team

 Year released: 2005

-Writers: Ouisie Shapiro
+Writer: Ouisie Shapiro

 Award highlights: None